-The largest and most striking building on the site is called the Castillo (Edificio/Building no. 1).
-It is situated at the eastern end on the cliff-edge overlooking the sea.
-As far as can be ascertained, it was built during three separate periods.
-A broad flight of steps leads to a terrace on which the two-roomed temple stands.
-In front of the temple there is a stone which was probably used as an altar for human sacrifices.
-The entrance to the temple is subdivided by two serpent columns.
-In the niche above the central door a stone figure can be seen which represents the God Descending.
+The largest and most striking building on the site is the Castillo (Edificio 1), at the eastern end on the cliff-edge overlooking the sea.
+Believed built during three separate periods, this large structure is notable for the broad steps leading to a terrace on which the two-roomed temple stands, along with a stone used as an altar for human sacrifices.
+The entrance to the temple is subdivided by two serpent columns, and in the niche above the central door, a stone figure can be seen representing the God Descending.